githubEdit

 sudo reflector --verbose --latest 10 --protocol https --sort rate --save /etc/pacman.d/mirrorlist

-This replaces the progress bar in Arch with a Pacman.
+This replaces the default progress bar in Arch with a Pacman-themed progress bar.

-If you're using an Nvidia GPU, you’ll also need to install proprietary drivers manually.
-AMD users can skip this, since Mesa drivers are included in the kernel and work out of the box.
-However, if you want to install all the 32-bit libraries and Vulkan support, see the instructions below.
+If you're using an NVIDIA GPU, you’ll need to install the required drivers manually.
+AMD users can skip this, as the Mesa drivers are included in the kernel and work out of the box.
+However, if you want to install all the 32-bit libraries and Vulkan support, follow the instructions below.
+The same applies to Intel GPUs.

 Unlike Windows, most drivers are already included in the Linux kernel and the rest of the drivers is usually included in the linux-firmware package.
 You usually don’t need to install them manually.